 However, beware of Uber’s local rival, Bolt, which some travel forums inexplicably recommend.
 Bolt drivers have a reputation for going to the wrong pickup location, falsely marking themselves as “arrived,” and then charging passengers a “no-show” fee that cannot be disputed.
 It happened to me the very first time I used the app.
 A local resident explained that unlike Uber’s software, Bolt’s system cannot detect when a driver misrepresents his location and improperly charges a passenger.
 My advice is to stick with Uber.

-Expect Noise from May to September
+Expect Noise in Malta from May to September

 Malta is devoutly Catholic and boasts nearly 400 churches.
 The larger ones and their surrounding neighborhoods sponsor annual, weeklong “festas,” or festivals, that run from spring to fall.
 Religious banners festoon the streets, colorful lights adorn the churches, and traditional fireworks— lots and lots of fireworks— illuminate the sky.
 Malta has 37 fireworks factories to accommodate the demand!
 (There used to be 39, but two of them blew up.)